-So far, the melanosomes found in existing fossils had been thought of as biofilm keratinophilic bacteria.
-Melanosomes and these bacteria are of about the same size.
-These small blobs showed a particular patterning that wouldn’t be there if it was actually a bacterial biofilm, which would colonize indiscriminately.
+So far, the melanosomes found in existing fossils have been thought of as biofilm keratinophilic bacteria.
+Melanosomes and these bacteria are about the same size.
+These small blobs showed a particular pattern that wouldn’t be there if it was a bacterial biofilm, which would colonize indiscriminately.

 At present, we’re far from knowing whether the Tyrannosaurus Rex was a vibrant shade of pink, as guessing skin color from fossilized remains is currently clever guesswork.
 This doesn’t mean there aren’t any clues, but getting a completely accurate picture of what dinosaurs looked like might only be possible with time travel.
 Until that becomes available, researchers and experts will keep digging into the past and trying to crack these ancient secrets!

 - Zhang, F., Kearns, S. L., Orr, P. J., Benton, M. J., Zhou, Z., Johnson, D., … Wang, X. (2010, January 27).
 Fossilized melanosomes and the colour of Cretaceous dinosaurs and birds.
 Nature.
 Springer Science and Business Media LLC.